 The Benton MacKaye Trail is my first backpacking trip this year, and I’ll be leaving shortly.
-I can’t wait to get back to the long green tunnels of the East Coast trails!
+I can’t wait to return to the long green tunnels of the East Coast trails!
 The smell of Spring in the southern Appalachians is unrivaled.

-I love the western trails, but if you really want to experience Spring come alive, then immerse yourself in the rich, green forests of the south.
-You can literally feel the trees awaken as the mountain’s exit their winter slumber.
+I love the western trails, but if you want to experience, Spring comes alive, and immerse yourself in the rich, green forests of the south.
+You can literally feel the trees awaken as the mountains exit their winter slumber.

-This year, due to work constraints, I’ll be hiking shorter trails.
+Due to work constraints, I’ll be hiking shorter trails this year.
 I have a shorter one planned for this summer and one for early fall, but the Pacific Northwest is still whispering my name, so we will see how things go.

 Benton Mackaye Trail Map